IBM/s3mem-go/README.md

 It allows you to create different S3 servers.
 It is a work in progess and only some APIs are implemented (Feel free to contribute)

+## Build

+This project use [dep](https://github.com/golang/dep), running `dep ensure -v` will update the vendor directory with all dependencies.

+## Build after changes

+If you made some changes and wants to test, just run `make` in the root directory will install `dep` if not yet present and then run `dep ensure -v` to update the vendor directory.
+Next, it will run the `go test` and calculate the test coverage.
+It will also check that all files contain the copyright.

 ## Usage

 To get a client call the `s3mem.New()` function.
 It returns a s3iface.ClientAPI client for the s3mem in-memory implementation and you can use it as client for the AWS S3 methods.